-- The Farmers Weekly have published an article on modern slavery in agriculture, click here to view.
-Revealing the challenges that seem very unique to seasonal workers.
+- Farmers Weekly have published an article on modern slavery in agriculture, click here to view.
+This reveals some of the challenges unique to seasonal workers.

 - Farming UK article on modern-day slavery in the UK agricultural industry, click here to view.

 Report issues of a labour provider who is exploiting the welfare and rights of workers, click here to view report forms.

 - Tragically modern-day slavery is very much part of the present and farmers who employ seasonal workers are at risk of unwittingly employing modern day slaves.